 However, many musicians don’t enjoy the spotlight and prefer to play a supportive role.

-In fact, some of them are camera shy and just like to focus on making music.
-The end result should conform to your hunger for the limelight and your personality.
+Some of them are camera shy and just like to focus on making music.
+The result should conform to your hunger for the limelight and your personality.

 Which is Better Long Term?

-There are so many factors in a question like this that it can be difficult to answer.
-However, if you think about long term prospects for the particular act, if you’re in this music game for the long haul, and if you want to do it for many years, then being a solo act is probably the most secure option.
+If you think about long-term prospects for the particular act, if you’re in this music game for the long haul, and if you want to do it for many years, then being a solo act is probably the most secure option.

 The reason for this is that you’re not dependent on other musicians in your band that might change priorities later on in life and leave.

 Bands also very often break up over creative differences or arguments or problems with each other’s personalities.
 You do not really have this as much when it comes to the solo game.
-So, if you’re talking about, broadly, watch is a more secure option long term for you, then a solo act probably is the answer.
+So, if you’re talking broadly, going solo is a more long-term and secure option.

 However, if you’re part of a great band, then this might end up being a lot more lucrative.
 So there are pros and cons to either approach.

 As another point, if you were a great band member then you could potentially quickly switch between different bands or join multiple bands at once.
-This could actually make it a more resilient option for your musical career than a solo act.
+Although, going back and forth between bands can be exhausting and you won’t be giving 100% which tends to be the downfall in most situations.
+However, this could make it a more resilient option for your musical career than a solo act.

 This is particularly true if the future for your solo career is tied up with your own particular solo ‘act’.
 If you would fit it difficult to get gigs and other musical work if your solo act were to lose popularity, what would you do?